 Double click the text box to insert the question text.
 For this example, we will use the rich text editor.

 Use the Rich Text Editor to add any formatting to your question.

 You can also use the Source button to enter in HTML source code to format the question.
 When you are finished with the editor, click Done.

-To add the rating line items for the question, click the icon and then double click to insert text.
-You can also delete a questions and line items using the icons.
+To add the rating line items for the question, click the icon and then double-click to insert text.
+You can also delete questions and line items using the icon.

 To change the labels of the rating scale to match the labels of the scale we just entered in the question text box, click “options” (located under the rating line items) and modify the labels to match yours.
 In this example, the default was changed to “1=Strongly Disagree,5=Strongly Agree.”
 The rating range can also be adjusted from the options menu.